karamalqinneh/ERP-system/README.md

 SCM:

-- the item catalogue with basic information
+- items catalogue with basic information
 - basic warehousing – only for accounting inventory quantities and prices

 CRM: